 (2) The Public Trustee may, without seeing to the application thereof and without liability therefor, pay over, or deliver, to the officer mentioned in subsection (1) the balance of any moneys or property received by him pursuant to that subsection after the payment of all costs, charges and expenses incurred in or about the exercise of his powers and after satisfying, or providing for, the debts of the person named in the instrument referred to in subsection (1) and claims against him of any person residing in this State of which he has had notice.

-[Section 31 inserted by No. 25 of 1978 s.
-5; amended by No. 24 of 1990 s.
+[Section 31 inserted: No. 25 of 1978 s.
+5; amended: No. 24 of 1990 s.
 123.]

 32. Public Trustee may open and deliver up wills